TateTaylorOH/The-Northern-Sea/QUESTS.md

 ### Pirate Hunts

-Captain Flame-Beard will offer a combat-centric radiant quest where you board his flagship and engage in a boarding party against Thalmor ships.
+Captain Flame-Beard will offer a combat-centric radiant quest where you board his flagship and hunt for Thalmor ships to board and sieze.

 ### Sea Fort Assaults